Fees and Funding

 If you are aged 19+ and studying for an eligible Level 3 or Level 4 course, you can apply for a Advanced Loaner Loan to cover all or part of the cost of the course if you are not able to claim full funding through the Government.

-We will send you information a fees and funding form to complete when you apply for the course.
-If you indicate on this form that you wish to fund the course via an Advanced Learner Loan, we will issue a loan letter containing the information required to make your loan application when the loan system opens for applications.
+If you wish to fund the course via an Advanced Learner Loan, we will issue a loan letter containing the information required to make your loan application when the loan system opens for applications.
 You must apply for your loan within two weeks following receipt of the loan letter.

 Please note that there is a limited amount of loan funding available and students who are unable to access this funding will be liable for the full course fee.
 The funding is allocated by the Student Loans Company in order of approved application.